microsoft/CNTK/Documentation/current_iteration.md

 ### A C#/.NET API that enables people to build and train networks.

 ##### Training Support Is Added To C#/.NET API.
-With this addition to the existing CNTK C# Evaluation API, .NET developers can enjoy fully integrated deep learning experience that no other toolkits can offer.
+With this addition to the existing CNTK C# Evaluation API, .NET developers can enjoy fully a integrated deep learning experience.
 A deep neural network can be built, trained, and validated fully in C# while still taking advantage of CNTK performance strength.
 Users may debug directly into CNTK source code to see how a DNN is trained and evaluated.
-Production integration has never been as easy as now with CNTK C# API.
 New features include:

 ##### Basic C# Training API.
 Over 100 basic functions are supported to build a computation network.
 These functions include Sigmoid, Tanh, ReLU, Plus, Minus, Convolution, Pooling, BatchNormalization, to name a few.